 By Carla Anderson

-While Covered California is the nation’s most successful marketplaces in terms of enrollment, it is not without technical problems.
+While Covered California had the nation’s most successful open enrollment period in terms of the number of signups, it has not gone without technical problems.
 Online enrollment capabilities were unavailable for nearly a week in mid-February.
-Wait times for customer service have been long, with callers waiting an average of 50 during the week ended Feb.
-15. To address the customer service issues, Covered California is nearly doubling its call center staff from 500 to 900, adding phone lines, expanding live chat functionality, and expanding Spanish language accessibility in the form of more Spanish-speaking representatives and improved Spanish-language Web pages.
+Wait times for customer service averaged more than 40 minutes during various periods in March.
 The on-line physician directory has also been an issue for Covered California.
 The directory lets consumers see which doctors participate in a health plan’s network.
 Errors in the directory forced California to remove the on-line tool for several weeks in October and again in February.
-Covered California says it is working on the directory, but hasn’t said if or when the online directory may be restored.
+Covered California says it is working on the directory, but hasn’t said if or when the online directory will be restored.

-Eleven insurers are selling individual coverage through Covered California:
+Eleven insurers sold individual coverage through Covered California:

 California Health Benefit Exchange

 The Henry J. Kaiser Family Foundation overview of California’s progress toward creating a state health insurance exchange.